yuninxia/HPCToolkit/doc/src/users/known-issues.md

 ## `hpcrun` may fail to measure a program execution on a CPU with hardware performance counters

 Description:
 : We observed a problem using Linux `perf_events` to measure CPU performance using hardware performance counters on an `x86_64` cluster at Sandia.
 An investigation determined that the cluster was running Sandia's LDMS (Lightweight Distributed Metric Service)---a low-overhead, low-latency framework for collecting, transferring, and storing metric data on a large distributed computer system.
 On this cluster, the LDMS daemon had been configured to use the `syspapi_sampler` (<https://github.com/ovis-hpc/ovis/blob/OVIS-4/ldms/src/sampler/syspapi/syspapi_sampler.c>), which uses the Linux `perf_events` subsystem to measure hardware counters at the node level.
-At present, the LDMS `syspapi_sampler`'s use of the Linux `perf_events` subsystem for data collection at the node level conflicts with native use of use the Linux `perf_events` subsystem by HPCToolkit for process-level measurement.[^17]
+At present, the LDMS `syspapi_sampler`'s use of the Linux `perf_events` subsystem for data collection at the node level conflicts with native use of use the Linux `perf_events` subsystem by HPCToolkit for process-level measurement.

 Workaround:
 : Surprisingly, measurement using HPCToolkit's PAPI interface atop Linux `perf_events` works even though using HPCToolkit directly atop Linux `perf_events` yields no measurement data.
 For instance, rather than measuring `cycles` using Linux `perf_events` directly with `-e cycles`, one can measure cycles through HPCToolkit's PAPI measurement subsystem using `-e PAPI_TOT_CYC`.
 Of course, one can configure PAPI to measure other hardware events, such as graduated instructions and cache misses.